 - lead organiser of WordCamp Edinburgh 2018

-- speak and attend WordCamp events where possible
+- spoke and attended WordCamp events where possible

-- attend, speak and co-organise the local WordPress Meetup in Edinburgh
+- attended, spoke and co-organised the local WordPress Meetup in Edinburgh

 - write content and record podcast about WordPress to help others

-- provide advice and assistance to other WordPress users with their own sites
+- provided advice and assistance to other WordPress users with their own sites

-- promote WordPress CMS as a choice of platform
+- promoted WordPress CMS as a choice of platform

-- provide a service in working with small businesses with their own WordPress site to grow their online visibility
+- provided a service in working with small businesses with their own WordPress site to grow their online visibility